pramos13/TriviaGame/README.md

 # TriviaGame
 Timed trivia game with a gaming theme!
-Was built using Javascript and jQuery ( still in progress )...
+Enjoy.